ente-io/ente/docs/docs/self-hosting/guides/web-app.md

 contents in the root of your web directory which is inside `ente/web`.
 Execute the below command to create an image from this Dockerfile.

+You can always edit the Dockerfile and remove the steps for apps which you do not intend to install on your system (like auth or cast) and opt out of it.

 ```sh
 # Build the image
 docker build -t <image-name>:<tag> --no-cache --progress plain .